 Code of Ethics review process

-We will review our ethical behaviour, at least bi-annually, through our Ethics Committee.
+We will review our ethical behavior, at least bi-annually, through our Ethics Committee.

 Title: Code of Ethics